zaiste/zaiste.net/content/network/nginx/howtos/howto-install-nginx-ubuntu-18-04.md

 +++
+title = "How To Install Nginx on Ubuntu 18.04"
 +++
-# How To Install Nginx on Ubuntu 18.04

 ## Install Nginx